-- 1. A fully rated circuit breaker is required to be installed by the Producer on the HV side of the Producer's GSU transformer.
+- 1. A circuit breaker is required to be installed by the Producer on the HV side of the Producer's GSU transformer.
+Circuit breakers must be capable of interrupting present and future available fault current at the location at which they are being installed.
+Fault currents will change on the Xcel Energy system over time.
+The Producer needs to periodically check fault levels to ensure their breaker meets these ever-changing values.
 This device will be installed and owned by the Producer.
 Sync-check relay(s) must be installed with the circuit breaker to ensure synchronous closing.
 Breaker failure relaying shall also be included.
 Circuit breakers shall meet the latest applicable ANSI and IEEE standards and shall be suitable for the local environment and system operating conditions.
-Circuit breakers must be capable of interrupting present and future available fault current at the location at which they are being installed.
-Fault currents will increase on the Xcel Energy system over time, the Producer needs to periodically check fault levels to ensure their breaker meets these ever increasing values.
 It is presumed that the installation meets the NEC/NESC certified by appropriate authorities to ensure safety of Xcel Energy personnel. - 2.
 Application of ground-switches to trigger remote tripping is not an acceptable practice. - 3.
 The Producer's and Generator's internal auxiliary equipment, generator, or generator step-up transformer must not trip existing transmission lines as a primary protection method. - 4.
 The Producer immediately and automatically isolates any faulted or failed equipment from the Xcel Energy System.
 This automatic equipment must be compatible with the existing transmission protection equipment.